Parametric amplification of the mechanical vibrations of a suspended nanowire by magnetic coupling to a Bose-Einstein condensate

-\paragraph{Solution to the equation of motion.} In the following, we focus on the transient dynamics of the system.
-The corresponding Heisenberg--Langevin equation of motion for the mechanical vibration and spinor field operators $\hat a$ and $\hat\Psi_0^\dag (\mathbf r)$ is linear and can be formally solved using Green's functions.
-The \emph{forward propagator} $G_{aa}^+ (z) = -i \int_0^\infty \langle [ \hat a(t), \hat a^\dag(0) ] \rangle e^{izt} \,dt$ can then be easily obtained using the resolvent method~\cite{cct-api, *peskin-qft, Kurucz2010-PhysRevA.83.053852},
+\paragraph{Solution to the equation of motion.} In the following, we focus on the linear response of the nanowire's vibration to mechanical perturbations, such as a classical seed present in the initial thermal state, or external forces applied on the nanowire (e.g., by shaking the sample holder or by applying voltage on a gate under the electrically charged nanowire).
+Mathematically, the response is given by the Green's functions of the Heisenberg--Langevin equation of motion, which happens to be linear in the mechanical vibration and spinor field operators $\hat a$ and $\hat\Psi_0^\dag (\mathbf r)$.
+After Fourier--Laplace transform, the \emph{forward propagator} $G_{aa}^+ (z) = -i \int_0^\infty \langle [ \hat a(t), \hat a^\dag(0) ] \rangle e^{izt} \,dt$ can be obtained~\cite{Kurucz2010-PhysRevA.83.053852}

 where $\kappa$ is the spectral line width of the mechanical oscillator.
-All the detail about the losses of the atomic media (namely, the spin loss rate $\gamma$ from the hyperfine sublevel $m_F=0$) and its coupling to the mechanical oscillator is incorporated into the \emph{level-shift} function, defined for $\Im z > -\gamma$ as
+All the detail about the losses of the atomic media (namely, the spin loss rate $\gamma$ from the Zeeman sublevel $m_F=0$) and its coupling to the mechanical oscillator is incorporated into the \emph{level-shift} function, defined for $\Im z > -\gamma$ as

 where the coupling strength, weighted with the density of states, is expressed by the \emph{coupling density} function